CESA Resources & Frequently Asked Questions

 An attorney may serve as a support person, but may not represent the respondent.
 Because of the educational nature of the process, participants are expected to articulate on their own behalf.

 A respondent may choose to have more than one support person throughout the student conduct process.
-However, only one support person may be present at any student conduct proceeding (also referred to as a panel or conference) or meeting with CESA staff.
+However, only one support person may be present at any student conduct proceeding or meeting with CESA staff.

-Support persons are not permitted to speak for the student, nor are they permitted to ask questions of witnesses or others during a student conduct proceeding.
+Support persons are not permitted to speak for the student, nor are they permitted to ask questions during a proceeding.
 They are present to support the respondent only.

 Prior to a student conduct proceeding:

-• In some situations, the student may sign and submit a CESA - Consent to Release Confidential Information Form.
+- In some situations, the student may sign and submit a FERPA Release Form.

 During a student conduct proceeding, a support person may: